Buying in Howe Sound: what to know before you buy

 I present the facts on what the market is doing and the practical pros and cons of the property you’re considering.

 Knowing whether an island property is overpriced can be tricky.
-Beyond broader market conditions, island-specific factors can move value significantly, and there are often fewer comparable sales to rely on.
+Beyond broader market conditions, neighbourhood and island-specific factors can move value significantly.
+There are also far fewer comparable sales to rely on.

 Off Market Listings

-There are a great deal of off market listings in Howe Sound.
+There are frequently several off-market listings in Howe Sound.
 I’m quite familiar with much of this non-MLS inventory.
 Contact me to learn about more of the various options.

 Pan-Abode-Shasta-WEB-35.jpg